jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 I received a review comment with a concern about: ___Don't test internals___.
 Specifically, it may be too difficult to test all scenarios via the public API of a complex system.
 There are too many cases and the set up would be too complex.
 I don't disagree with that concern.

 I think Cooper's intent about _internal testing_ was:
+* ___Internals__ refers to the encapsulated implementation that is resonsible for how behavior emerges from the code without being resonsible for what that behavior is.
+Testing internals tests implementation, not behavior.
+If this happens, then refactoring implementation will cause tests that test internals to fail even when behavior has not changed._
-* _Don't change the implementation so that its internals can be tested._
+* _Don't change the implementation access so that its internals can be tested.
+I.e., don't make private methods public so that they can be tested._
 * _Create internal implementation only when it's needed to satisfy a test that specifies behavior._

 As for ___a complex system___, that suggests to me a design that is comprised of several or even many classes.
 It will be very difficult to test all scenarios in that configuration.
 Nor do we want to.